CitizensFoundation/policy-synth/agents/docs/src/tools/addSubProblem.md

 import { Queue } from "bullmq";
 import ioredis from "ioredis";

+// Example usage of addSubProblem import '@policysynth/agents/tools/addSubProblem.js';

-// Initialize Redis connection const redis = new ioredis.default(
+const redis = new ioredis(
   process.env.REDIS_MEMORY_URL || "redis://localhost:6379"
 );

-// The project ID is passed as a command-line argument const projectId = process.argv[2];
+const projectId = process.argv[2];

-// Define the sub-problem to be added const subProblem = {
+const subProblem = {
   title: "Legal System Misuse for Political Advantage",
   description: "Authoritarians are increasingly exploiting the legal system to suppress opposition and manipulate election outcomes.
 This involves a range of tactics, from altering election administration and policies to weaponizing the judiciary against dissent.",